mcclatchy/mcp-performance/README.md

 ## Gemini CLI Extension

-This project can be installed as a Gemini CLI extension and is the intended usage.
+This project is intended to be installed as a Gemini CLI extension.
 This will include both the MCP server and commands for consistent AI responses.
 To install it, use the following command:

 ```bash
 gemini extensions install https://github.com/mcclatchy/mcp-performance
 ```

-After installing you will have access to a performance MCP server as well as commands we have created to assist you.
+After installing, you will have access to a performance MCP server as well as commands that we have created to assist you.
 Commands begin with the `/` character, such as `/performance-analysis`, and will be visible in the client.
 These commands will automatically pull performance data using the MCP server.
-If you would like to pull performance data for a different conversation you can initiate the MCP tool directly in a prompt.
-This pattern works consistently but is not required:
+If you would like to pull performance data for a different conversation, you can initiate the MCP tool directly in a prompt.
+This direct invocation pattern works consistently but is not strictly necessary when using the Gemini CLI commands:

 ```
 `performance-entries` --url="https://www.coralspringsflnews.com" --mark="flex first rendered"